tonikelope/coronapoker/README.md

 ## Features

 ### Cryptographic security
-- Zero-Trust by design with a Mental Poker efficient native implementation.
+- Zero-Trust deck protocol: every card is shuffled and locked by every player through Mental Poker EC-SRA over Curve25519.
+Nobody — not even the host — can see another player's pocket cards or peek at the community cards before they are revealed.
+Each hand is shuffled fresh by all participants, so card distribution is unbiasable.
-- End-to-end encryption between players.
+- End-to-end encryption between players (ECDH key exchange → AES-256-CBC + HMAC-SHA256).
+- Password-bound channel keys: when the game is password-protected, the symmetric channel keys are cryptographically tied to the password (HMAC-SHA512), so an attacker on the network path cannot mount a MITM even with full visibility of the wire.
-- P2P: no central servers, no telemetry, no third parties logging anything.
+- Pure P2P: no central servers, no telemetry, no third parties logging anything.
 Just you and your friends.
-- Password-protected games.

 ### Gameplay
 - Cross-platform: Windows, macOS, Linux.